 "How's it coming with–" she waved negligently in the direction of the stage.

 "Twelfth Night?
 Everything's on track.
 Elizabethan era costumes are elaborate, but don't require much original design thanks to the Sumptuary Laws."
-He shuddered dramatically.
-"On the up-side, several pieces from Merchant of Venice can be re-used with simple alterations and–"
+He shuddered at the horror of a law that would restrict the clothing options of an entire populace merely to enforce social hierarchies.
+As if it wasn't enough to be poor.
+One must look poor as well.
+"On the up-side, several pieces from Merchant of Venice can be reused with simple alterations and–"

 "Okay, okay," Sue interrupted.
 "I don't actually care.
 What about your part, Marco Polo is it?"

 "Malvolio," he chuckled.
 "It's a great role."
 He glanced away.

 "Yellow stockings," he corrected.
 "I can pull it off, trust me."

 "So, you're okay with the part?" she asked, looking him straight in the eye.

 Kurt could swear she saw right through him sometimes.
 "It might not be what I was hoping for, but - there's always next time," he said with a now brittle smile.